bleronmorina/PVDH-Projekti/README.md

 | `Life expectancy at birth (years)`                             | 6.66             |
 | `Population density (people per sq. km of land area)`          | 1.65             |
 | `Unemployment (% of total labor force) (modeled ILO estimate)` | 9.40             |

+## Data Scraping
+  - `Script: ScrapperForElectricityConsumption.py`
+  - `Purpose: This script scrapes Wikipedia to obtain the latest electricity consumption data for countries worldwide.
+It focuses on gathering specific metrics like consumption per capita, year, and population.`
+  - `Output: The data collected is saved as ElectricityConsumption.csv for further processing.`

+## Handling Missing Values

+ - `Script: HandlingElectricityConsumptionMissingValues.py`
+ - `Purpose: This script takes the scraped data (ElectricityConsumption.csv) and fills in missing values for the "Electric power consumption (kWh per capita)" field in the WorldBank v2.csv dataset.
+It aligns records by the "Country      Code" field to ensure accurate matching and integration of values.`
+  - `Output: The final dataset with filled missing values is saved as WorldBank v3.csv.`